First Russian Antarctic Expedition: Researching New Zealand and Tuamotus

 On June 29, the expedition reached Rapa Iti.
 On July 5, the crew saw on the horizon Hao island that was also familiar to Cook.
 On July 8, Russians discovered Amanu.
 During their attempt to land, Bellingshausen, Mikhailov, Demidoff, Lazarev, Galkin, Novosilsky, and Annenkov, were attacked by locals who were quite hostile towards the foreigners.
 Overall, more than 60 warriors hindered the landing on the northern coast.

 On July 10, the sloops reached Fangatau, on July 12 they discovered Takume and Raroia, on July 14 – Taenga, on July 15 – Makemo and Katiu, on July 16 – Tahanea and Faaite, on July 17 – Fakarava, on July 18 – Niau.
 Locals were hostile almost everywhere; thus Bellingshausen actively used artillery and salutes from coloured rockets launched at night, believing that fear would be the best guarantee against attacks.
 One of the few exceptions was Nihiru island that was first described on July 13.
 Islanders came close to ships on canoe and suggested pearl and fishing hooks, cut out of seashells.
 The eldest of locals was fed with dinner at the officers' table, was put in red hussar uniform, and given silver medal with the image of Alexander I on it.
 Bellingshausen asked native rower to bring a young woman on board, whom they gave earrings, mirror, and a piece of red cloth to which she immediately wrapped, while her clothes were left for ethnographic collection.
 Officers were surprised that woman hesitated while changing clothes since it directly contradicted European descriptions of Polynesian manners.
 Academic Mikhailov depicted the islanders against the backdrop of the coastal landscape, and at 4 pm they were returned to shore.
 The local climate was heavy: Bellingshausen noted that in the battery deck where the crew slept, the temperature increased to 28 °R (35 °C).
 However, the heat did not depress the crew.
 A number of discovered islands were proposed to be named as Russian islands.
 Barrett stated that at that time this decision was justified since Kotzebue described most of the islands while Bellingshausen and Lazarev systemized his discoveries.
-However, on an international level, Russian names have not been fixed, one of the reasons for that was the fact that the islands were part of a large archipelago Tuamato.
+However, on an international level, Russian names have not been fixed, one of the reasons for that was that the islands were part of a large archipelago Tuamato.
 On modern Western maps from those Russian names and surnames, only Raeffsky Islands remained.